Skip to main content

 Will match Micro"soft.

-The following syntax (with un-escaped quotes) will return an error: RGX("Micro"soft")
+The following syntax that uses un-escaped quotes will return an error: RGX("Micro"soft")

-Brackets are reserved characters in Regex.
-To use brackets within a Regex but preserve their literal meaning, they must be escaped by preceding them with a backslash.
+Parentheses are reserved characters in Regex.
+To use parentheses within a Regex but preserve their literal meaning, they must be escaped by preceding them with a backslash.

 Syntax: RGX("\(Microsoft\)")